uber-archive/coding-challenge-tools/README.md

 3. Bicycle Parking
 4. Food Trucks

-Spend as much time as you like on this.
-However, out of respect for your time, if you need to scope it to 3-4 hours, feel free to mock/fake any feature that you don't have time to develop.

 The UX/UI is totally up to you.
 Feel free to explain any assumptions you have to make.
 If you like, get creative and add additional features a user might find useful!